If you are afraid of returning to your country, you can apply for protection as a refugee in Mexico. The process is free and confidential.

 COMAR will study your case.
-They can take up to 55 business days (Monday through Friday, not including weekends and Mexican holidays) after the date indicated in your certificate to give you the result.
-This term is divided into 45 business days to make a decision, followed by 10 additional days to inform you of the result.
+They can take up to 45 to 100 business days (Monday through Friday, not including weekends and Mexican holidays) after the date indicated in your certificate to give you the result.
 In some cases, COMAR may extend the deadline another 45 business days.

 Due to the COVID-19 health emergency, as of March 24, 2020 and until further notice, these terms are suspended.

 If it is positive: In coordination with COMAR, you will go to the National Institute of Immigration (INM) to process your Permanent Residency in Mexico as a refugee.
 All your family members included in the application will be recognized as refugees and now your CURP will be permanent.
 Processing your permanent residency will allow you to live anywhere in Mexico.

 If it is negative: You are entitled to appeal within 15 business days (Monday through Friday, not including Mexican holidays) following your notification.
 COMAR will then review your case for a second time.
 This can take up to 90 calendar days (Monday through Sunday).
 If you don’t have a lawyer free of charge, you can go to any branch of the Federal Public Defender’s Office.